 KC: Ugh…not like siblings please!!!
 Too many people who dislike the Emma/Mr. K story use that!
 (I wrote a blog post about a long time ago) A bit chilly, perhaps.
 With such a chilly Emma, it’s hard to see the romantic relationship.
 Also, the short time of the movie.
 Emma ‘09 and Gwen Emma (and perhaps Kate Emma too) have them doing stuff in a sorta “dating” way.
 I can’t remember…does Emma in 2020 hold Isabella’s baby?
 In Kate Emma and Emma ‘09 it is quite touching.
 And Gwen Emma has the archery scene.

 ML: In the book there seems to be several cycles of fight and make up between Emma and Mr. Knightley, where when they make up, you see that they would be good together and there is emotional closeness.
 There doesn’t seem to be much making up and emotionally connecting before the proposal scene in EMMA.
 Even when they sort of make up at the holidays (where Emma does hold the baby), the 2020 scene ends with discord about Robert Martin’s pain, rather than some emotional connection about it (as is shown in 2009).
 I also like the archery scene in the 1996 movie—even though they are fighting it seems gentler than the fights in some of the other versions.
-Also missing from 2020 is how Emma and Mr. K tag team to manage Mr. Woodhouse—which was very well done in the 2009 movie!
+Also missing from 2020 is how Emma and Mr. K tag team to manage Mr. Woodhouse—which was very well done in the 2009 mini-series.

 5. Aspects of the film that you didn’t like or characterizations that seemed wrong?